oxo-real/hajime/README.md

 ## software

 ### REQUIRED	archlinux iso
-In order to boot the live environment, from where hajime will be ran, we need the archlinux installation image.
+In order to boot the live environment, from where hajime will be ran,

+we need the archlinux installation image.

 	*	archiso					https://www.archlinux.org/download/

 ### OPTIONAL	isolatest
 Use isolatest to automatically download the iso image, verify signatures and prepare archiso.

 Download it from the internet via Codeberg (recommended) or Gitlab.

 	* isolatest					https://codeberg.org/cytopyg3/isolatest
 								https://gitlab.com/cytopyge/isolatest

 ### REQUIRED	hajime
 The installer script itself.

 Download it from the internet via Codeberg (recommended) or Gitlab.

 	* hajime					https://codeberg.org/cytopyg3/hajime
 								https://gitlab.com/cytopyge/hajime

 ###	OPT / REQ	network
 For the preparation phase an internet connection is required.

 During installation an internet connection is optional

+# step-by-step guide

 # preparation
 --------------------------------

 The preparation phase is executed on the host machine.

-step-by-step hands-on guide
 enter and execute code after '%' sign on your own host machine

 ## 01